Rotarians embrace local need, sort 705 winter coats

 They call it Koats for Kids.

 “This is our 14th year,” Brautigam said.
-“When it first started, it was the Salvation Army that needed coats.
-Those Angel Tree tags – almost every one said they needed a coat.
+“When it first started, it was The Salvation Army that needed coats.
+Those Angel Tree tags, almost every one said they needed a coat.
 That first year, we gave away 85 coats and we thought we were doing great. ...
 Last year was our biggest year, 752 coats.”

-Michele Kinzler of St. Charles and Dave Brown of Batavia worked together to sort out the boy colors from the girl colors into neat piles.
+Michele Kinzler of St. Charles and Dave Brown of Batavia worked together to sort the boy colors from the girl colors into neat piles.

 If the name is familiar, Brown was on the Batavia City Council and most recently served on the Kane County Board.